-When you think about cars with a 1.4, or 1.6 litre engine, the word ‘quick’ is usually the last word to come to mind.
-But when that engine goes into a car that weighs less than the Wallabies tight five, you’ve got a formidable weapon at your disposal, a car that delivers one of the most enjoyable driving experiences available to motoring enthusiasts today.
+When you think about cars with a 1.4, or 1.6-litre engine, the word ‘quick’ is usually the last word to come to mind.
+But when that engine goes into a car that weighs less than the Wallabies tight five, you’ve got a formidable weapon at your disposal, a car that delivers one of the purest driving experiences available to motoring enthusiasts today.

 And that was it, I was obsessed.
 Gripping a tiny unaided Momo steering wheel, shooting down the M23 motorway and into the narrow country lanes, feeling every single jitter on the road’s surface, actually using my arms to move the wheel, hearing the clutch tap the aluminium in the footwell every time I changed gear, directing the stick between gears like Paul Walker in his Supra in Fast and The Furious.
 All I could think about (between hysterical periods of laughter) was, how on earth did BMW score the tagline, ‘Sheer Driving Pleasure’?
 The Caterham redefines that phrase, and then some.

 Stop and imagine for a moment, a chassis made of inch wide hollow aluminium, housing a 1.6 litre Ford Sigma engine, two seats, a steering wheel and some legally required mirrors and other stuff.
 I wasn’t show bagging when I referenced the Wallabies tight five, in fact the Caterham 270S weighs less, 540kg compared to 572kg, light enough to get the car to 100km/h in 5.0 secs flat – although it feels much faster.